-Your doctor may recommend you have an abdominal ultrasound if you''re at risk of an abdominal aortic aneurysm.
+Your doctor may recommend that you have an abdominal ultrasound if you're at risk of an abdominal aortic aneurysm.
 A one-time abdominal aortic ultrasound screening is recommended for men between the ages of 65 and 75 who have smoked at least 100 cigarettes during their lifetimes.

 How you prepare